AI Adoption Framework for Infrastructure

 Automation

-IaC (Terraform/Bicep), GitHub Actions
+IaC with Terraform or Bicep, GitHub Actions

 Observability